1EdTech Accessible Portable Item Protocol™ (APIP™): Technical Specification Overview

-The technical approach has combined a traditional use-case driven requirements consideration with a priori knowledge that the solution will be based upon a number of IMS specifications.
-Furthermore, the approach is a reflection of the extensive IMS experience in creating learning technology interoperability solutions based upon the profiling of the IMS specifications.
+The technical approach has combined a traditional use-case driven requirements consideration with a priori knowledge that the solution will be based upon a number of 1EdTech specifications.
+Furthermore, the approach is a reflection of the extensive 1EdTech experience in creating learning technology interoperability solutions based upon the profiling of the 1EdTech specifications.

 2.1.
 Architectural Model

 The architectural framework for the use of the APIP v1.0 is shown in Figure 2.1.
 The APIP is used to support four types of data interchange: